 - Nurses may work with individuals with epilepsy or families in an epilepsy center, neurology unit, hospital setting, outpatient departments, primary care, or community settings (such as schools, daycares, occupational health, residential programs, and more).
 Nurses may also work in epilepsy related academic settings, research, public health, or patient advocacy organizations.

-- Nurses who are members of an ILAE chapter
+- Nurses who are ILAE chapter members or ILAE individual international affiliates

 How can I get involved?